Supply-side Policies | Notes

 Lower income taxes

-1. Lower income taxes increases the incentive for people to work.
+1. Lower income tax rates increase the incentive for people to work as they get to keep more of their pay.

 Cut in welfare payments

-1. The government could reduce welfare payments such as Jobseekers Allowance, or they could incease the pension age.
+1. The government could reduce welfare payments such as Jobseeker's Allowance, or increase the pension age.

-2. This increases the incentive for people to enter the workforce.
+2. This reduces the financial incentive to remain out of work, encouraging more people to enter the labour market.

 What are the downsides of most supply-side policies?